 The Best NFL Players Without a Super Bowl Ring

 As the NFL announces the newest inductees into the Hall of Fame today, we are again reminded how Championships are considered the ultimate measure of success in any sport.
 An athlete who fails to win the big game is undoubtedly ranked below similar athletes, even if he has better career numbers.
-Terrel Owens is a perfect example this year, being passed over for the Hall of Fame in favor of Marvin Harrison and his Super Bowl Ring.
+Terrel Owens was a perfect example in 2016, being passed over for the Hall of Fame in favor of Marvin Harrison and his Super Bowl Ring.
+This year, Owens again failed to make the cut, while Super Bowl Champions like Terrell Davis and Kurt Warner were elected to the Hall of Fame.

-Junior Seau was able to overcome the stigma of never winning the big game despite two chances.
-He joined a relatively short list of Hall of Fame players to never win a Super Bowl.
+LaDainian Tomlinson was able to overcome the stigma of never winning the big game and joined a relatively short list of Hall of Fame players to never win a Super Bowl.
 Below we look throughout the history of the NFL to find the best player at each position without a ring.
 Players who played before the Super Bowl era will only be included if they never won an NFL Championship.

 QB: Dan Marino